Z0m6ie/CarND_P3_Behavioral_Cloning/writeup_template.md

 ![alt text][image3]
 ![alt text][image4]

-At the end of the the data recording I had roughly 26,000 frames and steering angles.
+In addition I used the left and right camera data along with a corresponding corrected steering angle, +/-0.25.
+I used trial and error to arrive at 0.25 for the correction. my initial guesses of 0.1 and 0.4 provided rather hilarious results.
+This proved to be the breakthrough I needed to make it around the course.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-I used model checkpointing to save the model with the lowest validation score.

 I also recorded the training and validation graphs for each model to assess overfitting and underfitting:

-##### Provided data:
+##### Training & validation Graph:
 ![alt text][image5]

-##### Self recorded data:
-![alt text][image6]

-What we see in these results is a pattern of mostly slight overfitting.
-However it must be kept in mind that the loss numbers are very small.
-In fact the model used on the provided data (model used was the one with the lowest validation score) actually shows some underfitting.
-This possible let it generalize better with a small set of data.
+What we see in this results is a typical training & validation graph and shows a good decrease and levelling out of both the training and validation loss.
+This shows a model that is neither overfitting or underfitting